 Dr. Edgar Tijhuis

-Professor of Criminology ARCA Academic Director
+Professor of Criminology and ARCA Academic Director

 “Tracking Stolen Art: Progress, Prospects and Limitations of Databases for Stolen Art”